 In 2015, Northwind’s worldwide sales topped $354 million.
 Of that, 36.7 percent was from the sale of electronics.
 In that category, 42.5 percent of Northwind sales were of Contoso products, and due to Northwind’s exclusive contract with Contoso, Northwind saw a profit margin from Contoso-produced products that was 17.5 percent higher than sales of similar products manufactured by other brands.

-In the flat-screen TV category, Northwind-brand TVs created by Contoso comprised 47.2 percent of Northwind sales, an increase of 5.4 percent compared to 2012.
-Meanwhile, in the stereo category, Contoso-produced Northwind-brand stereos made up 41.4 percent of Northwind sales, a 7.8 percent increase over 2012.
+In the flat-screen TV category, Northwind-brand TVs manufactured by Contoso comprised 47.2 percent of Northwind sales, an increase of 5.4 percent compared to 2012.
+Meanwhile, in the stereo category, Contoso-produced Northwind-branded made up 41.4 percent of Northwind sales, a 7.8 percent increase over 2012.